rhel-labs/instruqt/command-line-assistant-problem-solving/05-kb-articles/assignment.md

 ![](../assets/subscription_manager.png)

 Ansible core is included with a RHEL subscription.
-Ask CLA what it is.
+Ask command line assistant what it is.

 ```bash,run
 c "what is ansible-core"